 Motorcyclists can also increase their chances of getting home safe by being as visible as possible.
 Reducing your chances of avoiding an accident depends on other drivers seeing you.
 Always practice defensive riding – ride as though other driver can’t see you.
 This is where the term “ride like you’re invisible” applies.
 Never assume the other driver sees you.
 Turn on headlights (high beams during the day) when you are riding.
 Try to make eye contact with the other drivers around you, especially if you feel one is about to make a turn in front of you.
 Other ways to increase your visibility can include things such as wearing fluorescent clothing or using reflective tape on your clothes so other drivers can easily see you on the road.
 Be especially careful about being visible at night time when car drivers are more likely to miss seeing you on your motorcycle.
 Reflective fluorescent panels can help with visibility at night time.
 And avoid speeding – this can make it hard for you to stop in time when a driver makes an unexpected left turn in front of you.

 A motorcycle accident victim may be eligible for damages that include medical costs, lost wages, reduced earning capacity, pain and suffering and other damages.
-If you or your loved one have suffered injuries in a motorcycle accident, talk to an experienced Atlanta motorcycle accident lawyer at the Katz Law Firm.
+If you or your loved one have suffered injuries in a motorcycle accident, talk to an experienced Atlanta motorcycle accident lawyer at the Katz Personal Injury Lawyers.
 Georgia laws allow you to recover compensation for your injuries, even in those cases where you may be at least partially at fault in causing the accident.
 Speak to an Atlanta accident attorney at our firm, and determine your legal rights to a claim for damages.